‘Grimm’ Season 6 Episode 1 Turns Nick Into A Fugitive

 As for Monroe and Rosalee, the latter decides in “Fugitive” that she doesn’t want to tell the group about her pregnancy.
 The couple then struggle with whether or not they can raise a family in Portland under a Renard mayoral regime.
 Leaving Portland is also an option floated for the fugitive Grimm, but “Fugitive” leaves the gang pinned down at Bud’s fridge repair service shop.
 Nick may finally be out of options and chances for a normal life.

 But Renard may not be in control for much longer.
-Speaking to TVLine, Sasha Roiz says that Renard’s fall from grace happens quickly—by Episode 3, no less—and that he’ll then be left grasping for allies.
+Speaking to TVLine, Sasha Roiz says that Renard’s fall from grace happens quickly — by Episode 3, no less — and that he’ll then be left grasping for allies.
 So he turns to his first daughter, the wicked and malicious Diana.

 “His daughter plays a large role in his life, and I kind of like that element,” he says.
 “There’s this beautiful paternal instinct that kicks in in Renard whenever she’s around.”